priyadalvi/demo.file/index.md

   - [The name?](#the-name)
   - [License](#license)

-  # As an administrator, how do I install?
-  this is a sample oevrview.

-# pagination is the only constant?

-## Fork Reverie to your User Repository

- # License
- thsi is jgljgd
- dgdkgd

 # As an administrator, how do I install and configure an owncloud server?

-The ownCloud offer four server installations packages, Source Packages, Minimal Sever Package, Docker, and Linux Distribution Packages.
+The ownCloud offer four server installations packages, **Source Packages** , **Minimal Server Package**, **Docker**, and **Linux Distribution Packages**.
 Given below is an example to manually install ownCloud on fresh installation of Ubuntu 18.04.
 For more information see, [ownCloud Download Server Packages](https://owncloud.com/download-server/).

-To install and configure and ownCloud server, follow the steps below.
+To install and configure ownCloud server, follow the steps below.
 ## Prerequisites and Preparation

-- Ensure the prerequisites are met and the required/recommended packages are installed before installing the owncloud server.
+- Ensure the prerequisites are met and the required/recommended packages are installed before installing ownCloud.
 For more information, see [Prerequisites and Preparation](https://doc.owncloud.com/server/10.8/admin_manual/installation/quick_guides/ubuntu_18_04.html).

 ## Configuration: Apache and Database
-1. Run the following commands in your Terminal to configure Apache.
+1. Run the following commands in your **Terminal** to configure Apache.

 - Change the Document Root
 ```markdown